mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 ## Preventing truncation of data

-The second safety feature of such libraries is preventing accidential truncation of quantity value.
+The second safety feature of such libraries is preventing accidental truncation of quantity value.
 If we try similar, but this time opposite, operations to the above, both conversions should fail to compile:

 ```cpp